openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getPluralStringByNameSync(resName: string, num: number): string

-Obtains the singular-plural string corresponding to the specified resource name based on the specified number.
+Obtains a singular-plural string by the specified number based on the specified resource name.
 This API returns the result synchronously.

 **NOTE**
 >
 > Singular and plural forms are available for English, but not Chinese.

 **System capability**: SystemCapability.Global.ResourceManager